Franck-Dumetz/TbGOF/README.md

 **TbGOF** is a set of scripts and tools designed to analyze gain-of-function (GoF) screens in _T. brucei_.
 It identifies open reading frames (ORFs) that are significantly overrepresented in treated samples compared to untreated controls, helping to discover genes associated different stresses like exposure to drug.

-This pipeline was initially developed for analyzing screens in kinetoplastid parasites but can be adapted to other organisms.
-This pipeline revamps, add options, and automatises the data analysis from Carter M, et al. [A Trypanosoma brucei ORFeome-Based Gain-of-Function Library Identifies Genes That Promote Survival during Melarsoprol Treatment](https://journals.asm.org/doi/full/10.1128/msphere.00769-20?rfr_dat=cr_pub++0pubmed&url_ver=Z39.88-2003&rfr_id=ori%3Arid%3Acrossref.org). mSphere.
+The pipeline was validated using sequencing data from Carter et al. (2020) [A Trypanosoma brucei ORFeome-Based Gain-of-Function Library Identifies Genes That Promote Survival during Melarsoprol Treatment](https://journals.asm.org/doi/full/10.1128/msphere.00769-20?rfr_dat=cr_pub++0pubmed&url_ver=Z39.88-2003&rfr_id=ori%3Arid%3Acrossref.org) (mSphere.
 2020 Oct 7;5(5):e00769-20. doi: 10.1128/mSphere.00769-20.
-PMID: 33028684; PMCID: PMC7568655.
+PMID: 33028684; PMCID: PMC7568655), with both unique and multiple alignments assessed.
+Using the TriTrypDB _T. brucei_ reference genome (v52, approximate) and a fold change threshold of 4, the pipeline reproduced the original analysis, identifying 56 overrepresented genes, of which 54 overlapped with the 57 reported in the original study.

 ---